obi-ozumba/.github.io/Readme.txt

 My personal profile page with: ObiProfile.

-It provides three lines of synopisis about myself.
+It provides three lines of information about myself.
-It also has links to my sample projects and links to my other web profiles.
+It also has links to my sample projects and links to other web profiles of mine.

 Obi
 2020